NXT Stand & Deliver (2023)

-The 2023 NXT Stand & Deliver was a professional wrestling event produced by WWE.
-It was the third annual Stand & Deliver held for the promotion's developmental brand NXT.
-The event took place on Saturday, April 1, 2023, at Crypto.com Arena in Los Angeles, California and aired via WWE's livestreaming platforms.
+The 2023 NXT Stand & Deliver was a professional wrestling livestreaming event produced by WWE, held for wrestlers from the promotion's developmental brand, NXT.
+It was the third annual Stand & Deliver and took place on April 1, 2023, at Crypto.com Arena in Los Angeles, California.
 The event was held as a part of WrestleMania Weekend, being held the same day as WrestleMania 39 Night 1 with a special start time of 1 p.m.
 Eastern Time 10 a.m.
 Pacific Time.
 WWE wrestlers Pretty Deadly (Elton Prince and Kit Wilson) served as the hosts of the event.
 This was also the first Stand & Deliver to livestream on Binge in Australia.

 Seven matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Carmelo Hayes defeated Bron Breakker to win the NXT Championship.
 In other prominent matches, Wes Lee defeated Axiom, Dragon Lee, Ilja Dragunov, and JD McDonagh in a fatal five-way match to retain the NXT North American Championship, Johnny Gargano defeated Grayson Waller in a unsanctioned match, and in the opening bout, Indi Hartwell defeated Gigi Dolin, Lyra Valkyria, Tiffany Stratton, Zoey Stark, and defending champion Roxanne Perez in a Ladder match to win the NXT Women's Championship.
 The event featured the in-ring debuts of Dragon Lee and Ava.
 This would also be WWE's final livestreaming event to feature the NXT Women's Tag Team Championship, as it was unified with the WWE Women's Tag Team Championship in June.

 Production

 Background

 The event was held at Crypto.com Arena in Los Angeles, California.

 Stand & Deliver is an annual professional wrestling event held during WrestleMania week by WWE for its developmental brand, NXT, since 2021.
 On November 3, 2022, WWE announced that the third Stand & Deliver would be held on Saturday, April 1, 2023, at Crypto.com Arena in Los Angeles, California.
 It took place during the day of WrestleMania 39 Night 1 with a special start time of 1 p.m.
 Eastern Time.
 The event was livestreamed on Peacock in the United States and the WWE Network in most international markets.
 It was also the first Stand & Deliver to livestream on Binge in Australia after the Australian version of the WWE Network merged under Foxtel's channel Binge in January.
-Tickets went on sale on November 18.
-On March 14, 2023, it was revealed that current NXT wrestlers Pretty Deadly (Elton Prince and Kit Wilson) would serve as the hosts of the event.
+Tickets went on sale on November 18, 2022 On March 14, 2023, it was revealed that current NXT wrestlers Pretty Deadly (Elton Prince and Kit Wilson) would serve as the hosts of the event.